 Then click on “ADD VARIABLE“.

-In a similar way, I have added 4 variables to control 4 relays.
+Similarly, I have added 4 variables to control 4 relays.

-Steps for Arduino IoT Cloud Web Dashboard set up
+Steps for Arduino IoT Cloud Web Dashboard Setup

 Now, click on the Dashboard on the top.
 Then click on “BUILD DASHBOARD“